ArwaAhmed98/Terraform/readme.md

+### Fully completed guide to deploy NodeJs App on the private ec2 using Jenkins pipelines
 # This project contains
 * Infrastructure as code using [Terraform](https://www.terraform.io/) that provision an environment on the [AWS](https://aws.amazon.com/console/).
 * Automated [Ansible](https://docs.ansible.com/) scripts that configure the environment.